 Chess begins in kindergarten.
 Once a week, our students learn about the fundamentals of the game using giant chess pieces and progress to game play by the end of the year.
 Chess helps students develop problem solving skills, deepen their ability to concentrate, and utilize both the left and right sides of the brain.
 And...it's a lot of fun!

 - Language Arts

 - Physical Education

 Speaking, listening, and writing are the main components of the Language Arts program at Heilicher.
-Our kindergartners create wonderful stories with illustrations and inventive spelling and take great pride as emerging readers.
+Our kindergartners create wonderful stories with illustrations and inventive spelling and take great pride as emerging readers and writers.
 They develop foundational skills through:

 - Phonemic awareness

 - Reading and writing workshop

 Language Arts activities are integrated in many other parts of the curriculum as children write their strategies for solving math problems and keep science journals recording observations.
 The curriculum is enhanced by creative writing, poetry, drama, and technology.